syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Word document.md

 ## Merging Word documents

-You can merge multiple Word documents into single Word document using DocIO’s capability of importing contents from one document to another.
-The imported contents will be appended at the end of document.
-The following code snippet illustrates how to import the contents from source document into destination document (where the contents will be appended).
+You can merge multiple Word documents into single Word document by using DocIO’s capability of importing contents from one document to another.
+The imported contents are appended at the end of document.
+The following code example illustrates how to import the contents from source document into destination document where the contents are appended.

 {% highlight c# %}
 [C#]

-//Open the source document
+//Opens the source document

 WordDocument sourceDocument = new WordDocument(sourceFileName);

-//Open the destination document
+//Opens the destination document

 WordDocument destinationDocument = new WordDocument(targetFileName);

-//Import the contents of source document at the end of destination document
+//Imports the contents of source document at the end of destination document

 destinationDocument.ImportContent(sourceDocument, ImportOptions.UseDestinationStyles);

-//Save the destination document
+//Saves the destination document

 destinationDocument.Save(outputFileName, FormatType.Docx);

-//close the document instances
+//closes the document instances

 sourceDocument.Close();